Here’s how a Seattle company went from Broadway to designing the stages for the NHL expansion draft

 “Right now we’ve just been in a groove where we’re doing a lot of these sports-related entertainment projects.
 But my background is actually in the theater.
 We’ve got architects, we’ve got interior designers.
 And we’re a small group.
 But it’s eclectic.”

-Michael Hotopp, who was still a consultant when he died in November at age 74, moved to Seattle from New York in 2005 and eventually relocated the company’s headquarters here.
+Michael Hotopp, who was still a consultant when he died in November at age 74, had relocated the company’s headquarters from New York to Seattle around 2005.

 The company has 10 permanent employees and builds out teams for various projects through partners and vendors.
 Its work ranges from carved-ice attractions for Marriott hotels nationwide, to “destination theming” at various ports for a major cruise line, set designs for SeaWorld and staging corporate meetings events for Fortune 500 companies.